 Minnesota has two property tax refund programs for homeowners:

-- The regular Property Tax Refund is based on your household income and the property taxes paid on your principal place of residence.
+- The regular Homeowner's Homestead Credit Refund is based on your household income and the property taxes paid on your principal place of residence.

-- The special Property Tax Refund is based on the increase of your property tax over the previous year.
+- The special Homeowner's Homestead Credit Refund is based on the increase of your property tax over the previous year.

 You may qualify for either or both of these refunds, depending on your income and the size of your property tax bill.
 The information below will help you determine if you qualify and how to claim a refund.
-For more information, see Eligibility Requirements for the Property Tax Refund.
+For more information, see Eligibility Requirements for the Homestead Credit Refund (for Homeowners) and Renter's Property Tax Refund.

 To qualify for the special refund, all of the following must be true: